belle2/basf2/tracking/doc/specials.rst

   Simplified scheme of the KinkFitter processing sequence for filter 3.

-* Filter 3 (schematic view is shown in :numref:`kink_fitter_filter3_scheme`).
+* **Filter 4** (schematic view is shown in :numref:`kink_fitter_filter4_scheme`).

+    1) The daughter track is refitted with inner hits blocked (they might be restored at the further steps) until the first stereo superlayer is passed.
+For time and position seeds, the mother's LAST hit state values are used.
+If the track fit fails, proceed with the original track.
-    1) The vertex fit is done for a track pair.
+    2) The vertex fit is done for a track pair.
+If it fails, exit.
-    2) Refit the daughter track.
-As time and position seeds, use the mother’s LAST hit state values.
-As a momentum seed, use the daughter’s FIRST hit state. ``KalmanFilter`` from the ``genfit2`` package is used as a fitter (better performance than ``DAF`` from the same package in this case).
-If the daughter track fit fails, vertex fit fails, or the distance at the fitted kink vertex is bigger than the initial one (the latter condition if the original vertex fit has not failed), proceed with the initial result.
+    3) If the hit reassignment mode is ON, do hit reassignment based on the information in the ``reassignHitStatus`` variable (described below).

 .. _kink_fitter_filter4_scheme:

 .. figure:: figures/KinkFitterFilter4Scheme.png
-  :width: 30em
+  :width: 60em
   :align: center

   Simplified scheme of the KinkFitter processing sequence for filter 4.

-* Filter 4 (schematic view is shown in :numref:`kink_fitter_filter4_scheme`).
+* **Filter 5** (schematic view is shown in :numref:`kink_fitter_filter5_scheme`).

-    1) The daughter track is refitted with blocking inner hits until the first stereo superlayer is passed.
-For time and position seeds, the mother's LAST hit state values are used.
-If the track fit fails, proceed with the original track.
+    1) If the flip and refit mode is ON, flip and refit the daughter track.
+As time and position seeds, use the mother's LAST hit state values.
+As a momentum seed, use the daughter's LAST hit state with the opposite sign. ``KalmanFilter`` from the ``genfit2`` package is used as a fitter (better performance than ``DAF`` from the same package in this case).
+If the daughter track fit fails, proceed with the original track.
     2) The vertex fit is done for a track pair.
 If it fails, exit.
-    3) If the hit reassignment mode is ON, do hit reassignment based on the information in the ``reassignHitStatus`` variable (described below).

 .. _kink_fitter_filter5_scheme:

 .. figure:: figures/KinkFitterFilter5Scheme.png
-  :width: 30em
+  :width: 20em
   :align: center

   Simplified scheme of the KinkFitter processing sequence for filter 5.

-* Filter 5 (schematic view is shown in :numref:`kink_fitter_filter5_scheme`).
+* **Filter 6** (schematic view is shown in :numref:`kink_fitter_filter6_scheme`).

-    1) If the flip and refit mode is ON, flip and refit the daughter track.
+    1) Refit the daughter track.
 As time and position seeds, use the mother's LAST hit state values.
-As a momentum seed, use the daughter's LAST hit state with the opposite sign. ``KalmanFilter`` from the ``genfit2`` package is used as a fitter (better performance than ``DAF`` from the same package in this case).
-If the daughter track fit fails, proceed with the original track.
+As a momentum seed, use the daughter's FIRST hit state. ``KalmanFilter`` from the ``genfit2`` package is used as a fitter (better performance than ``DAF`` from the same package in this case).
+If the daughter track fit fails, vertex fit fails, or the distance preselection from `KinkFinder` for filter 3 is not passed (``KinkFinderParameters::m_precutDistance``), proceed with the original track.
     2) The vertex fit is done for a track pair.
 If it fails, exit.

 .. _kink_fitter_filter6_scheme: